A guide to professional indemnity insurance for contractors

 List your requirements

 What kind of cover do you need?
 And how much?
-Do you need a public liability add-on, or other add-ons like equipment breakdown or office contents cover?
+Do you need an employers’ liability or public liability add-on, or other add-ons like equipment breakdown or office contents cover?

 Choose a specialist